How Hard Is It to Learn French on a Scale of 1 to 10?

 While a verb’s spelling can change based on conjugation, its pronunciation may remain nearly identical across all its forms.
 This is another facet of French conjugation that renders it less formidable than it may initially appear.

 When learning with a French tutor, you develop all language skills step-by-step, and grammar is among them.
 It can be tough to master it on your own without a teacher’s help.
 You can misunderstand some rules and use the language in the wrong way without knowing it.
-Your LiveXP tutor will not allow this to happen.
+Your LiveXP French tutor online will not allow this to happen.

 Are French and English similar?